niacobel/CHAINS/docs/source/basics.know.rst

    <iframe width="560" height="315" src="https://www.youtube.com/embed/K8L6KVGG-7o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 |
 | With that, you know everything you need to know about regular expressions in order to customize CHAINS!
+To make it easier to work with regexes, feel free to use the `regex101 website <https://regex101.com/>`_ which can help you to build and understand them.

 .. todo::